blockheadz-lab/BLOCKHEADZ/README.md

 # BLOCK SHARE

-Secondary royalties on most NFT projects go to the team.
-Ours don't.

-The 5% OpenSea creator royalty is routed directly into a smart contract.
-When the pot hits the threshold, Chainlink VRF picks 3 random registered BLOCKHEADZ token slots.
-They claim their ETH.
-We get nothing from it.
+BLOCKHEADZ uses a 5% creator **royalty enforced on OpenSea**.
+The royalty payout is routed directly into the BlockShare smart contract instead of a team wallet.

+When the pot hits the threshold, anyone can trigger a draw.
+Chainlink VRF picks **3 random registered** BLOCKHEADZ token slots.
+The current holders of those tokens can claim their ETH.

+We get nothing from the BlockShare pot.

 ---